THEOplayer/react-native-theoplayer/doc/custom-ios-framework.md

   s.tvos.dependency "GoogleAds-IMA-tvOS-SDK", "4.8.2"
 end
 ```
-Make sure the paths in the podspec point to your downloaded xcframeworks, which should be good after following the above steps.
+Make sure the paths in the podspec point to your downloaded xcframeworks, which should be good when following the above steps.

 ### Update your Podfile
 In your application's Podfile, located at **[YourApplicationFolder]/ios/Podfile**, add the following line to redirect all dependencies for the THEOplayerSDK-basic within your project to the newly created podspec: